syaifulnizamiphone7/docs/content/admin/enforcing-policies/enforcing-policies-for-your-enterprise/enforcing-repository-management-policies-in-your-enterprise.md

    ![Screenshot of the "Danger Zone" section of a repository's site admin settings.
 To the right of "Enable anonymous Git read access", the "Enable" button is highlighted with an orange outline.](/assets/images/enterprise/site-admin-settings/site-admin-enable-anonymous-git-read-access.png)
 1. Review the changes.
 To confirm, click **Yes, enable anonymous Git read access.**
 1. Optionally, to prevent repository admins from changing this setting for this repository, select **Prevent repository admins from disabling anonymous Git read access**.

+Terms and Policy used Standard Rules from github.
 {% endif %}